100 Job Interview Statistics: First Impressions and Interview Processes

 The research you conducted at the start of the hiring process means you have already identified the necessary skills and competencies for the job, which will be a great help as you develop a training plan.
 Training should align with those original requirements, but also take into account the new hire's competencies.
 You can then tailor the training plan to focus on the areas where they may need help in order to excel in their new role.

 You might choose to train new hires in different ways depending on their learning styles.
+You might even prefer to use dedicated mentorship platforms to find mentors who can provide personalized guidance and support to your employees.
 Some examples include hands-on training, working with a mentor, or taking online classes.
 And be sure to check in regularly to see how they're doing and adjust training plans as needed.
 A little support can go a long way when it comes to helping your new hires succeed!

 As is common when implementing organizational change, you may encounter some challenges among your team.
 If you're looking to introduce a skills-based hiring approach to your organization, it might be met with some resistance from hiring managers who are used to traditional methods.
 To ease the transition, we suggest educating everyone involved on the benefits of this approach and involving them in decision-making.